gu-fan/easydigraph.vim/README.md

 **EasyDigraph** is for input special characters with |:digraph| easier.

     Normally, You can use i_<Ctrl-K> to input a digraph. but have to press it everytime when input the digraphs.
-    With EasyDigraph, you can use |:EasyDigraph| to convert characters to digraphs.
+    With EasyDigraph, you can use |:EasyDigraph| with motion to convert characters to digraphs.

     Default mapping is '<leader>bb'
     You can remap it by changing |g:EasyDigraph_nmap|